SmalkiGroove/heroes-expansion/doc/HEROES.md

 Imperious - Battle Commander

 - Hero starts with innate skill Battle Ardor, granting friendly creatures bonus Attack and Speed, but does not have access to Runelore.
 - The hero is a Commander.
 He can use Warcries but not regular spells.
-Warcries are nativerly known.
+Warcries are natively known.
 - The Initiative of all creatures in hero's army is increased by 1% per hero level.

 Starting Skills